aisingapore/TagUI/docs/reference.rst

 read
 ###################
 Read data from Excel files.
 Both relative and absolute file paths supported.
-Error will be shown if the specified file or sheet does not exist. ``range`` can be a cell or range in Excel.
+Error will be shown if the specified file or sheet does not exist.
+In below line, range can be a cell or range in Excel.

 .. code-block:: none